Jun-depo/project-ml-microservice-kubernetes/README.md

 * Run `conda activate .devops` to activate venv `.devops`
 * Run `make install` to install the necessary dependencies
 * Run `make lint`  (pylint app.py files and hadolint Dockerfile) to detect errors in the code.
-* Acan also run `make all` instead of previous two steps.
+* can also run `make all` instead of previous two steps.

 ### Running `app.py`